drdh/Homophily-MARL/README.md

 ## Watching replays

-`save_replay` option allows saving replays of models which are loaded using `checkpoint_path`.
-Once the model is successfully loaded, `test_nepisode` number of episodes are run on the test mode.
+`save_replay` option allows saving replays of models which are loaded from `checkpoint_path`.
+Once the model is successfully loaded, `test_nepisode` number of episodes are run in the test mode.

 ```bash
 python3 src/main.py